Bohilc/exchangeRates/README.md

 * `php bin/console app:check:act-nbp` Will be check actualisation NBP (Narodowy Bank Polski)
 * `php bin/console app:clean:cache` clean cache for all application
+* Changes will be logged (var/log/*.log) if data from the NBP will be different than our data np: `...app.INFO:
+Actualisation data
+NBP:
+THB - bat (Tajlandia).
+From 12 to 0.1209...`

 Others
 -------------